 Electromechanical actuators replace hydraulic systems with a precision ball or roller screw, driven by a locally mounted electric motor and gearbox.
 In many applications, electromechanical systems provide a number of advantages over their hydraulic counterparts.
-They are smaller and lighter, and since the motor powering the actuator is connected directly, electromechanical systems eliminate the need for pumps, accumulators, oil tanks and piping.
+They are smaller and lighter, and since the motor powering the actuator is connected directly, electromechanical systems eliminate the need for pumps, accumulators, oil tanks and industrial piping.
 The absence of pressurized oil has safety and environmental benefits too, eliminating the risk of fire, pollution or injury associated with leaks and spills.
 Electrical actuation is also quieter than hydraulics.

 Electromechanical systems also offer performance advantages.
 They can operate at a wider range of speed and power than hydraulic equipment, and offer a higher level of positional accuracy.
 They also work more consistently.
 The viscosity of hydraulic oils can change with time and temperature, effecting machine performance.
 Electromechanical systems go on working to precise tolerances, and because their moving parts are based on well-understood rolling element bearing technology, it’s possible to predict their operating lifetimes under a given set of operating conditions.